Medicare General Agency

 How do you get a Medicare general agency contract?

 To get a GA contract you need to work with an up line agency that is willing to give you a GA level contract.
 You must also be able to meet the carrier qualifications.
 Most insurance companies will require a certain number of sub agents in order to get a GA.
 A few examples would be; Aetna which requires 3 total contracted producers.
 The principal producer attached to the GA counts.
 So basically, you need the agency and producer connected to it and 2 sub licensed, certified, producing sub producers.
-The requirements vary from company to company but in general insurance carriers require anywhere from 2 to 7 licensed and producing sub agents in order to get a GA.
+The requirements vary from company to company but in general insurance carriers require anywhere from 2 to 5 licensed, certified and producing sub agents in order to get a GA.

 Issues with the agency principal

 One issue is with the owner/principal of the GA.
 In order to receive compensation, Medicare requires GAs to complete licensing and certifications.
 This applies to their own production as well as production from sub agents.
 This can be an issue when you have an owner that no longer writes business and has no desire to complete the certifications required to sell Medicare plans.
 If the GA is an entity, the entity must be licensed.
 They must also have a licensed, certified affiliated person.
 (Even if they are not going to sell anything.
 Note: If the agency is going to sell Medicare Supplements only, they will not need to take any certifications.

 Compensation paying to an entity vs. an individual

 A GA contract can given to an individual which would have compensation pay to the individuals bank account (They still need the require number of sub agents) or it could be an entity (LLC, S-Corp, Corporation, etc..) with the compensation paying to the entity.
 Again, for an entity to receive payment, they must have a licensed, certified affiliated person.

 Medicare GAs can receive commission pay in a few ways…